tejas-kand/Buffer-Overflow-for-Beginners/README.md

 I am a beginner in Info-sec community and as a fellow beginner, I spend some of my time in Wep Application Pentesting and my personal favorite Binary Exploitation.
 I was working on a Vulnerable Box ([Vulnserver](https://thegreycorner.com/vulnserver.html)) which I found interesting since it involves reverse engineering windows executables and creating exploit scripts for Buffer-Overflows.
 As the legends say, ***"The best way to learn is to teach"***, I wrote all these scripts for those who are new in buffer overflow exploit development.
 Let have fun! 😃 😃 😃

+You can find complete documentation for this on my [medium](https://medium.com/@tejas.kand.45) profile.
+All the source code used in this documentation can be found in the scripts folder, including the windows executable.